publishpress/PublishPress-Planner/readme.txt

 * Fixed: Bulk actions in the notifications log page not working;
 * Fixed: Notifications sent to wrong roles on some cases.
 If the post has any user role set to be notified, and the notification workflow doesn't have that option selected, notifications were being sent to the followers - #571;
-* Fixed: If PublishPress\Notifications\Shortcodes::handle_psppno_edcomment is called with nullstring attrs a fatal error occurs;
+* Fixed: If PublishPress\Notifications\Shortcodes::handle_psppno_edcomment is called with null string attrs a fatal error occurs;
 * Fixed: The Notifications Log text is bigger than the other h3 elements in the post editor metabox;

 = [2.0.1] - 2020-02-11 =